SEBASBELMOS/workshop-001/README.md

     - Bar Chart: Presenting hires by Seniority.
     - Multiline Chart: Illustrating hires by Country over Years.

-## Notes
+## Hiring Criteria

-- Hiring Criteria: A candidate is considered hired if both the Code Challenge Score and Technical Interview Score are ≥ 7.
+A candidate is considered hired if both the Code Challenge Score and Technical Interview Score are greater than or equal to 7.
-- Customization: You may adjust the queries, visualization styles, or even the choice of database based on your preferences.
-- Version Control: Make sure to commit all changes to GitHub to keep your progress registered.